KenDickey/Small/RuntimeModel.md

 ["Design Principles Behind Smalltalk", Dan Ingalls, 1981] (http://www.cs.virginia.edu/~evans/cs655/readings/smalltalk.html)

+As all objects know how to present themselves, the "simple to use" language as complex underpinnings, e.g. Garbage Collection and access to the runtime stack frames via #thisContext.

 ## Runtime Globals

 There exists a vector/array of objects known as the Known Objects Array.